KarolCiesluk/toDoList/README.md

 https://karolciesluk.github.io/toDoList/

 ## General info
 **To Do List** is an app that helps with organizing tasks.
-This one is written in vanilla java script.
-It's a simpler version of my "to-do-list-react" app.
+This one is written in vanilla java script and is a simpler version of my "to-do-list-react" app.

 You may list as many tasks as you wish and tick boxes when they are done or remove them by clicking on the 🗑 button.